tiagoor/trusty-docker-openstack/README.md

 1. run `vagrant up` and `vagrant reload`
 1. login to *controller* by `vagrant ssh controller`
-1. Install CirrOS by using script like this.
+1. Install the CirrOS by using script like this.

     ```
     vagrant@controller:~$ sudo su -